-Jains fast regularly during the course of a year and also during many festivals and holy days.
-Jains follow the Vir Nirvan Smavat calendar and the Jewish people to reveal his laws and teachings through the the Sabbath weekly, beginning at sunset on Friday and ending at sunset on Saturday.
+Jains fast regularly during the course of a year and also during many and the Jewish people to reveal his laws and teachings through the the Sabbath weekly, beginning at sunset on Friday and ending at sunset on Saturday.
 It is the time for spiritual reflection for adherents and they suspend work for the day.
 Followers of the faith may pray three times - morning, afternoon and night - each day.
 Many